Wyoming holding course despite lagging vaccination rate

-CHEYENNE – Wyoming’s Covid-19 vaccination rate remains among the lowest in the nation, yet the state has declined to set quantifiable goals, offer incentives or otherwise modify its approach to address the underperformance.
+Wyoming’s COVID-19 vaccination rate remains among the lowest in the nation, yet the state has declined to set quantifiable goals, offer incentives or otherwise modify its approach to address the underperformance.

 The rates vary in Wyoming’s 26 counties, with the lowest, Campbell County, at 15.9%.
 The highest rate is in Teton County with 58.6% of its population vaccinated as of May 26.